-Here you can find the answers to the most frequently asked questions about therapy and wellbeing and the work we do here at Lee Psychology.
+Here you can find the answers to the most frequently asked questions about mental health counselling, therapy and wellbeing and the work we do here at Lee Psychology.

 How Much Does Therapy Cost?

-Lee Psychology is a private psychology clinic offering high quality psychological therapies to the private sector throughout the West Midlands.
+Lee Psychology is a private psychology clinic offering high quality psychological therapy, counselling and applied psychology for behavioural change to people and organisations throughout the West Midlands & Shropshire.

-Lee Psychology is also an approved NHS supplier providing stress management training programmes to NHS management within the West Midlands Clinical Commissioning Groups.
+We are also an approved NHS supplier providing stress management training programmes to NHS management and staff at the Black Country and Birmingham & Solihull ICB’s.

 Because psychological therapy / training is designed to provide a progressive development of knowledge and skills, it is normally spaced over a number of weeks.

-Our therapists are highly trained as well as experienced.
-Paul holds both a BSc (Hons) and MSc (Distinction) in Psychology whilst Joan is a highly qualified Hypnotherapist and BSc undergraduate following a BPS accredited course of psychology with counselling.
+Paul holds both a BSc (Hons) and MSc (Distinction) in Psychology whilst Joan is an Essex Institute psychotherapist and British Psychological Association BSc (Hons) undergraduate following an accredited course of psychology with counselling.

 Is Therapy A Complicated Process To Follow?

-Of course, some people may find some of the ideas contained within the ‘treatment’ ‘difficult’ or ‘challenging’, but the most important thing you need is not ‘intellectual power’, but a strong desire to change and a preparedness to put in 100% effort to achieve your aim.
+Although some people may find some of the processes of therapy difficult or challenging, the most important thing determining its effectiveness is a strong desire to change and a preparedness to put in 100% effort to achieve your goals.

 How Does 'It' Work?

-This breaks with tradition as a great many therapists out in the community try to ‘sell’ the idea that their particular ‘therapy’ or ‘technique’ in some way ‘changes’ people without them having to make any kind of ‘effort’ at all, and just by ‘experiencing’ their particular technique you will somehow ‘get better’.
+This breaks with tradition as a great many therapists promote the idea that their particular therapy or technique in some way changes people without them having to make any kind of effort at all, and just by experiencing their particular technique you will somehow get better.

-So, the answer to the question is that YOU are the person who makes changes by using the tools and techniques that we ‘teach’ you that are embodied in our therapies.
+So, the answer to the question is that YOU are the person who makes changes by using the scientific tools and techniques that we teach you that are embodied in our therapy approaches.